marchoeppner/ont-demux/docs/troubleshooting.md

 As mentioned in the relevant part of the usage information, the sample sheet has to have a column `experiment_id`, which must mach the `experiment_name` of your run.

+## The pipeline crashes when trying to pull the Dorado container

+Yes, the Dorado container is pretty big (> 9 GB).
+Depending on your internet connection, Nextflow may decide to kill the process if it takes too long.
+You can check the error message and simply copy/paste the command into the command line and let the pull run outside of Nextflow until it completes.
+And then just resume your pipeline run.